 The Network launched the Landscape Conservation Catalyst Fund Program in 2019 to accelerate the pace and practice of collaborative landscape conservation across the United States.
 A portion of the Fund is dedicated to supporting Indigenous leadership in landscape conservation.
 Indigenous-led Partnerships focused wholly on sovereign tribal lands and/or focused on advancing and conserving Indigenous interests, territories, and rights across a broader defined landscape are encouraged to apply.

 - Eligibility: Applicants must be U.S.-based non-profit organizations with approved IRS 501(c)(3) status.
-Indigenous-led Partnership applicants in the American West are also eligible to apply under IRS Code, Section 7871, or directly as Tribal Nations.
+Indigenous-led Partnerships throughout the United States are encouraged to apply, as a portion of the Fund is reserved for such Partnerships.
+Specific to Indigenous-led Partnerships, in addition to being eligible to apply under 501(c)(3) status, such Partnerships in the American West are also eligible to apply under IRS Code, Section 7871, or directly as Tribal Nations.
 The American West is defined to include the following states: Montana, Wyoming, Colorado, New Mexico, Arizona, Utah, Idaho, Nevada, California, Oregon, Washington, and Alaska.

 The National Fish and Wildlife Foundation’s Longleaf Landscape Stewardship Fund expands, enhances and accelerates longleaf pine ecosystem restoration across longleaf pine’s historical range throughout the southeastern United States.